drparks71w/CivilPy/README.md

-Here is the decision tree for function organization within the package, the goal is to keep importing and running functions as simple as possible for non-programmers, while maintaining an organizational structure capable of supporting may separate tools.
+Here is the decision tree for function organization within the package, the goal is to keep importing and running functions as simple as possible for non-programmers, while maintaining an organizational structure capable of supporting many tools.

 i.e., the end user should be able to access any of your functions from a simple import: